-Hari Stephen Kumar is a visioncaster, teacher, storycrafter, and a catalyst of possibilities.
+Hari Stephen Kumar is a visioncaster, storycrafter, and catalyst of possibilities.

-Hari is an active and independent scholar-storyteller in critical cultural studies, specializing in creating richly layered multimedia performances that engage and empower audiences on issues of race, politics, religion, gender, and mass media.
-He is also a speaker and facilitator on emerging and critical pedagogies for 21st century learning, with a focus on inclusive teaching and professional development.
+Hari is also an active scholar-storyteller of cultural issues, specializing in crafting richly layered multimedia performances that engage and empower audiences on issues of race, politics, religion, gender, and mass media.
+He is also an expert on emerging and innovative pedagogies for 21st century learning, with a focus on inclusive teaching and on growth through failure.

 Hari earned his Master of Science in Electrical Engineering in 2000, with a focus on signal processing and pattern recognition.
 He earned his Master of Arts in Communication in 2011, with a focus on performance studies and cultural politics.
 When he’s not designing or performing, Hari enjoys road cycling, performance driving, tennis, and chess.
 He has a particular heart for fellow failures, change agents, misfits and wonderers/wanderers.